foxable/sebastianfuchs.de/README.md

-The the personal website http://www.foxable.net, based on Gatsby
+This is the Gatsby setup for the personal website http://www.foxable.net.